 \subsection{Test Lagrangians}

 We start by writing all possible test Lagrangians for $\ml4^{\rm P}$.
-According to Table~\ref{table:nders}, in the case of two vector field derivatives only, there exists 4 terms which turn out to be independent:
+According to Table~\ref{table:nders}, in the case of two vector field derivatives only, there exist four terms which turn out to be independent:

-In contrast, for two vector fields and two vector field derivatives there exist 10 terms, 6 of them being independent:
+In contrast, for two vector fields and two vector field derivatives there exist ten terms, six of them being independent:

-and the other 4 just being the same terms of Eq. (\ref{l4-1}) multiplied by $A^2$.
-Regarding the test Lagrangians formed with four vector fields and two vector field derivatives, there exist 11 terms, 4 of them being the same terms of Eq. (\ref{l4-1}) multiplied by $A^4$, other 6 being the same terms of Eq. (\ref{l4-2}) multiplied by $A^2$ and the other one being
+and the other four just being the same terms of Eq. (\ref{l4-1}) multiplied by $A^2$.
+Regarding the test Lagrangians formed with four vector fields and two vector field derivatives, there exist eleven terms, four of them being the same terms of Eq. (\ref{l4-1}) multiplied by $A^4$, other six being the same terms of Eq. (\ref{l4-2}) multiplied by $A^2$ and the other one being

-We can continue looking for test Lagrangians that contract two vector field derivatives with an even number of vector fields higher than 4.
-However, since the number of space-time indices corresponding to the two vector field derivatives is already saturated when considering the contractions with four vector fields, all the possible test Lagrangians that involve more than 4 vector fields will be exactly the same as the ones in Eqs. (\ref{l4-1}) - (\ref{l4-3}) multiplied by some power of $A^2$.
+We can continue looking for test Lagrangians that contract two vector field derivatives with an even number of vector fields higher than four.
+However, since the number of space-time indices corresponding to the two vector field derivatives is already saturated when considering the contractions with four vector fields, all the possible test Lagrangians that involve more than four vector fields will be exactly the same as the ones in Eqs. (\ref{l4-1}) - (\ref{l4-3}) multiplied by some power of $A^2$.
 This leads us to conclude that {\it all the possible test Lagrangians that involve two vector field derivatives are expressed as the ones in Eqs. (\ref{l4-1})-(\ref{l4-3}) multiplied each one of them by an arbitrary function of $A^2$}.